glebmachine/postcss-easysprites/README.md

 ]);
 ```

-See [PostCSS](https://postcss.org/) docs for examples for your environment.
+See the [PostCSS](https://postcss.org) docs for examples of your particular environment.